jnalanko/syotti/README.md

                               (default: "")
   -b, --baits arg             Path to the fasta file of the baits. (default:
                               "")
-  -c, --cover-marks arg       Path to a fasta file of the cover marks created
+  -c, --cover-marks arg       Path to the file of the cover marks created by
-                              by the greedy algorithm. (default: "") -o, --out arg               Output filename (fasta) (default: "") --fm-index-out arg      The algorithm is based on FM-index, which we build at the start.
+                              the greedy algorithm. (default: "") -o, --out arg               Output filename (fasta) (default: "") --fm-index-out arg      The algorithm is based on FM-index, which we build at the start.
 Building the index can take a